Raffa-Tafe/civ-ipriot-smiley/knowledge_and_evidence.md

   1. **Defined Colors and Their Location:**

      1. Which colors are defined and in which class(s)?
-        > in happy, sad, and smiley color is yellow
+        > in happy, sad, and smiley color is yellow, But after my change, sad is blue
      2. What type of variables hold these colors?
 Are the values expected to change during the program's execution?
 Explain your answer.
         > The colors are stored as class variables, which means they belong to the class itself, not to any one object created from it.
      3. Add the color blue to the appropriate class using the appropriate format and values.